asimmanna17/RRPR2024/README.md

-### Source codes for paper-  Learning Neural Networks for Multi-label Medical Image Retrieval Using Hamming Distance Fabricated with Jaccard Similarity Coefficient\\ JaccHash: Multi-label Medical Image Retrieval Using Hamming Distance Between Hash Codes and Jaccard Similarity Coefficient Between Image Label Sets
+### Source codes for paper-  Learning Neural Networks for Multi-label Medical Image Retrieval Using Hamming Distance Fabricated with Jaccard Similarity Coefficient

 **Please ensure you read the following guidelines before running the code.**
 ## Prerequisites